On the $k$-torsion of the module of differentials of order $n$ of hypersurfaces: Modules of K ahler differentials

 \begin{thm}\cite[Theorem 4.3]{BD} Let $R$ be the local ring of a point $P$ on an irreducible hypersurface $W$ over a perfect field $\K$.
 Then $\Omk$ is torsion free if and only if $W$ is normal at $P$. \end{thm}

-In the next section we recall the notion of $k$-torsion freeness of an $R$-module, for any $k\in\N$, $k\geq1$.
+In the next section we recall the notion of $k$-torsion freeness of an $R$-module, for any positive integer $k$.
 If $R$ is Noetherian and reduced, then the notions of torsion freeness and reflexiveness correspond, respectively, to $1$-torsion freeness and $2$-torsion freeness.
-Our main goal in this paper is to generalize theorem \ref{thm BD} for $k$-torsion freeness, for any $k\geq1$.
+Our main goal in this paper is to generalize Theorem \ref{thm BD} to apply to $k$-torsion freeness, for any $k\geq1$.